 5.3.1.5 Proposals Related to Cities

 Support/Non-Objection Requirement for Large Cities Only: Create a list of cities larger than a certain size (for example larger than 500,000 inhabitants) and require support/non-objection, regardless of intended use, if the applied for string matches a name on this list.
-Variant: Base the reservation or support/non-objection requirement on the relative size of the city, for example the 10 largest cities in a country or the 3 largest cities in a sub-national region.
+Variants: Base the support/non-objection requirement on the relative size of the city, for example the 10 largest cities in a country or the 3 largest cities in a sub-national region; apply the support/non-objection requirement only to cities that hold a certain percentage of a country’s population.
+It was noted that a combination of these standards could also apply.
 The following lists were referenced as possible sources of cities:

 “World’s largest urban areas” (Mongabay)